 - Carnegie Robotics

 - Fluor Marine Propulsion

-- Institute of Electrical and Electronics Engineers, Inc.
+- Institute of Electrical & Electronics Engineers, Inc.

 - Magee-Womens Research Institute

 - National Institute of Occupational Safety and Health (NIOSH)

 - Air & Waste Management of Western PA

 - Allegheny County Medical Society Alliance

 - American Chemical Society, Pittsburgh Section

 - Carnegie Mellon University, Chapter of Sigma Xi